geeknik/my-awesome-stars/topics.md

 ## swift

+- [Dimillian/FoundationChat](https://github.com/Dimillian/FoundationChat) - A chat app with iOS 26 Foundation Models
-- [cactus-compute/cactus](https://github.com/cactus-compute/cactus) - Framework for running AI locally on mobile devices and wearables.
-Hardware-aware C/C++ backend with wrappers for Flutter & React Native.
-Kotlin & Swift coming soon.
+- [cactus-compute/cactus](https://github.com/cactus-compute/cactus) - Cross-platform framework for deploying LLM/VLM/TTS models locally on smartphones.
 - [johnbean393/Sidekick](https://github.com/johnbean393/Sidekick) - A native macOS app that allows users to chat with a local LLM that can respond with information from files, folders and websites on your Mac without installing any other software.
 Powered by llama.cpp
 - [trycua/cua](https://github.com/trycua/cua) - c/ua is the Docker Container for Computer-Use AI Agents.
 - [apple/swift-homomorphic-encryption](https://github.com/apple/swift-homomorphic-encryption) - Homomorphic Encryption library and applications in Swift